 Crews may use a third option to better cover short free kick opportunities.
 Either the R or L may move up to the 25-yard line on their side of the field while the other official remains on the Goal line.
 H opposite press box on Team B's restraining line.
-U with kicker, give instructions to kicker and move to Team A's restraining line on press box side.
+B with kicker, give instructions to kicker and move to Team A's restraining line on press box side.
+U, Team A's restraining line, opposite press box side.
 If kick is long, R or L will retreat to Team B's goal line and assume normal responsibility ahead of runner in his area.